A Deadlift bar, much like other Olympic bars, is going to weigh around 45 lbs on average.

 Frequently Asked Questions

-Overall, a Deadlift bar weighs about the same as regular Olympic bars.
+Overall, a Deadlift bar weighs about the same as standard stiff bars.

 However, if you’re comparing Trap or Hex bars used for Deadlifting to a basic stiff bar, it’s not quite the same thing and they are definitely heavier overall.